rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Just to emphasize, the language you know is the root of your thinking.
 To opposite this idea,  imagine you have no clue about the sounds and meanings of the Finnish language.
 Is it possible to think in Finnish ?
 No.

 Now lets have a jaw-dropping fact.
 We learn a language over time.
 It is a slow and progressive effort, sound by sound, meaning by meaning.
 Babies learn their first words around 12 months old.
-With 18 months, they know between 50 and 100 words.
+With 18 months, they know between 50 to 100 words.
 At 24 months 200 to 300 words.
 They jump to a 1000 one year later.

 Between 5 and 7 they've accumulated a vocabulary between 3000 to 5000 words.